 Hal joined Horton’s in 1993 and is a practitioner who evaluates, fits, and dispenses pedorthic and orthotic devices.
 He is certified by the American Board for Certification in orthotics, prosthetics and pedorthics.
 Hal is also a board certified orthotic assistant.
 Hal’s goal is to continue to implement new designs and approaches because “one size does […]

-Jimmie “Jabo” Perry is our Fabrication Manager and Lead Orthotics Technician.
+Jimmie “Jabo” Perry is our Lead Orthotics Technician.
 He planted his roots at Horton’s in 1991 with no previous O&P work experience, but quickly prospered as a skillful technician and has become one of Horton’s mainstays.
-His remarkable hand skills and gained expertise makes him a valuable resource, but his refreshing daily […]
+His remarkable hand skills and gained expertise makes him a valuable resource, but his refreshing daily candor is probably […]

 Tyler is the prosthetic fabrication manager at Horton’s; he ensures that our prosthetic devices are created properly and in a timely manner.
 While Tyler enjoys creating aesthetically pleasing devices, the most gratifying part of his job is seeing a happy patient.
 For Tyler, the unique part of working with prosthetics is that they are able […]

 Led by his desire to work in a field that allowed him to use his hands and imagination to help others, Eric specializes in orthotic fabrication and management at Horton’s.
 What Eric enjoys about Horton’s is the innovative drive of the company; spending time researching the most up-to-date materials and techniques is an essential part […]